maelliott1010/jekyll-now/_posts/2018-4-18-Confirmatory_Factor_Analysis_ADHD.md

 Here, we compute the reliabilities for each of the factors.
 This is equivalent to the proportion of variance in the indicators of each factor that were accounted for by that factor specifically (ωh), as well as the proportion of variance in all items that were accounted for by all factors together (ω; e.g., Reise, Bonifay, & Haviland, 2013). <br/>
 <br/>
 Interpretation:
-- Recommendations by Reise et al. suggest a minimual acceptable value of ωh of.50, though a value of .75 is more acceptable.
+- Recommendations by Reise et al. suggest a minimual acceptable value of ωh of .50, though a value of .75 is more acceptable.
 - Comparison of ω and ωh values can indicate how much reliable variance could be attributed to general vs. specific factors.

 ```r